 The DSL, with support from deputy DSL, will take the lead role in managing any proposed risk by the alleged perpetrator(s) and will provide support at the same time, it is not our intention to villainise children, but it is everyone's responsibility to uphold the Behaviour Policy and standards within the school to maintain a safe environment.
-Such assessments or plans will be robust but
+Such assessments or plans will be robust but sensitive to the individual needs of the children to ensure any identified risk is managed as effectively as possible whilst also supporting them to continue accessing a satisfactory level of education.

 Risk management strategies can be put in place while other investigations are going on, e.g. by the Police.
-Although another agency such as the Police or Children's Services is or has investigated an incident, it is our duty here at Four Swannes to ensure we identify and implement our own assessment and management of the concerns, informed by the needs of our school and the children we care for and the advice and outcomes of those agency's actions.
+Although another agency such as the Police or Children's Services is or has investigated an incident, it is our duty here at Spellbrook CE Primary School to ensure we identify and implement our own assessment and management of the concerns, informed by the needs of our school and the children we care for and the advice and outcomes of those agency's actions.
 This is to ensure that all children and staff are supported and always protected.
 We will consider these matters on a case-by-case basis, considering whether:

-- taking action would prejudice an investigation and/or subsequent prosecution we will liaise with the Police and/or Children's Services to determine this - there are circumstances that make it unreasonable or inappropriate for us to reach our own view about what happened while an independent investigation is ongoing.
+taking action would prejudice an investigation and/or subsequent prosecution - we will liaise with the Police and/or Children's Services to determine this there are circumstances that make it unreasonable or inappropriate for us to reach our own view about what happened while an independent investigation is ongoing.